glasnt/talks/2018_04_SyPy/slides.md

 But without context, what does that even mean?
 ---
-# Context matters <!-- .slide: class="center" -->
+# Context <!-- .slide: class="center" -->

 Note: Context is important.

 So for the purposes of this, let's break away from the normal.

----

-# Context: existing project <!-- .slide: class="center" -->

-Note: A number of tutorials start with a clean slate, and assume you have little to know dev experience.
+A number of tutorials start with a clean slate, and assume you have little to know dev experience.
 DjangoGirls is great for complete beginners to development

 But it's not so helpful for developers who come into the space with prior knowledge